stanimirovn/docs-redis/monitoring.html.md

 owner: London Services
 ---

-## Monitoring with Datadog
+## Monitoring

-Pivotal uses Datadog to monitor Redis' performance and health.
-An example Datadog configuration, displaying the significant metrics outlined below, is available [here](https://github.com/pivotal-cf/metrics-datadog-dashboard).
+Third party monitoring tools can consume Redis metrics to monitor Redis' performance and health.
+An example Datadog configuration, displaying some of the significant metrics outlined below, is available [here](https://github.com/pivotal-cf/metrics-datadog-dashboard).
+Pivotal does not endorse any third party solution, including Datadog.
+Pivotal does not guarantee and will not provide support for the sample dashboard.

 ## Redis metrics